 Visit Bwindi Impenetrable Forest – Top Things to Do and See

-Activities in Bwindi Impenetrable Forest National Park in Uganda
+Activities in and near Bwindi Impenetrable Forest National Park in Uganda

 Most visitors who come here, come for Gorilla Trekking, there is however much more to this ancient – primeval rainforest – this is a UNESCO World Heritage Site.